WesRoach/gdithealth-code-challenge/exercises/data-analyst-with-spark/01-etl/ReadMe.md

    2. `claims.gold.parquet`
    3. `beneficiary_demographics.bronze.parquet`
    4. `beneficiary_demographics.gold.parquet`
-- `bronze` tables seek to maintain as close to source formatting as possible, but stored in the `parquet` format.
+- `bronze` tables maintain as close to source formatting as possible stored in the `parquet` format.
 - `gold` tables contain the final version of the data ready for downstream analysts.

 ## Bronze Tables